root-project/root/docbook/users-guide/ALittleC++.md

 The first line builds the object `l `by calling its constructor.
 The second line calls the **`TLine`**`::Draw()` method of this object.
-You don’t need to pass any parameters to this method since it applies to the object l, which knows the coordinates of the line.
+You don't need to pass any parameters to this method since it applies to the object l, which knows the coordinates of the line.
 These are internal variables `x1`, `y1`, `x2`, `y2` that were initialized by the constructor.